Kumbong/personal-website/content/project/ttable/index.md

 ---
-title: Lecture Scheduling Algorithm
+title: KNUST Lecture Scheduler
-summary: A lecture scheduling for KNUST that models the lecture schedulling process as a multi-objective optimization problem with soft and hard constraints and applies GRASP (Greedy Randomized Adaptive Search Procedure) meta-heuristic to generate lecture schedules.
+summary: A lecture scheduling algorithm for KNUST that models the lecture schedulling process as a multi-objective optimization problem with soft and hard constraints and applies GRASP (Greedy Randomized Adaptive Search Procedure) meta-heuristic to generate lecture schedules.

 date: "2016-04-27T00:00:00Z"